Progress in the study of the (non)existence of genuinely unextendible product bases: General GUPBs

 There are further $3\:459\:383$ connected (seven graphs with $\girth=4$ and the remaining ones with $\girth=3$) and $3$ disconnected $5$-regular graphs (the disconnected ones get immediately discarded as they correspond to the division $6+8$ of vertices; there are no $5$-regular graphs with seven vertices) \cite{quintic-connected,quintic-disconnected}.
 We have not analyzed the connected graphs with our approach and leave it for future study.

 In general, by the results of \cite{kiribela}, we find that the degrees of vertices in LOGs are non-trivially bounded and belong to the set $\{3,4,5\}$.
-We do not know the number of non-isomorphic graphs of this type; we just note that there are $ {16 \choose 2} = 120$ relevant degree sequences (including the three sequences of all $3$s, $4$s, or $5$s).
+Using \verb|nauty| \cite{nauty}, we have found that there are $80\;020\;903\;462$ non-isomorphic graphs of this kind.
 One also needs to bear in mind that the degrees of vertices of two-party orthogonality graphs comply with certain non-trivial conditions. \begin{widetext}

 \end{widetext}